My professional background

 I am licensed in Vermont as a Licensed Clinical Mental Health Counselor, Michigan as a Licensed Professional Counselor, and Washington as a Licensed Mental Health Counselor.
 I have both my Masters of Arts in Counseling and my Masters of Divinity from Mars Hill Graduate School, now known as The Seattle School of Theology and Psychology.
 In 2005, I completed the additional training to become a Certified Sex Addiction Therapist, having studied under Dr. Patrick Carnes and the International Institute for Trauma and Addiction Professionals (IITAP).
 In 2012, I completed the requirements to become an EMDR trained provider.
 I have a clinical interest in animal assisted therapy as well as exploring the role family pets play in the family system.
 In 2015 I began training with psychodrama and experiential therapy modalities.
 In 2021 I earned my post-master’s certificate for Equine-Assisted Mental Health Practitioner Certificate from the University of Denver.
-I am an active member of the Vermont Mental Health Counselors Association and clinical member of the American Mental Health Counselors Association.
+I am an active member of the Vermont Mental Health Counselors Association.

 In early 2018, I became the executive director for the Vermont Mental Health Counselors Association.

 - Spending time with my wife and cats

 - Outdoor activities, such as backpacking, hiking, snowshoeing and canoeing

 - Improving the lives of community cats by assisting with trap-neuter-return (TNR) of feral cats